Research goal: Enhance manufacturing competitiveness through digital innovation and intelligence.

+A novel additive metal structure process is developed with a continuous rod and the goal is to fill the ‘opportunity void’ in the Ashby chart (increased modulus with lower density).
 Current 3D printing processes utilize low dimensional forms of feed-stock materials, i.e., powder, liquid vet, or semi-molten filament to construct metal parts.
 Their incremental consolidation often results in uncontrollable thermo-mechanical behavior in the tool-less 3DP process brings (a) diverse and amorphous (metastable) microstructure (b) higher contamination and (c) shrinkage and disconnected nodes.
-A novel additive metal structure process is developed with a continuous rod.
-Fabricating lattice structures with 1D metallic wires have several advantages compared to other forms of material, i.e., powder, 2D sheet, liquid metal.
+Fabricating lattice structures with 1D metallic wires/rods have several advantages compared to other forms of material, i.e., powder, 2D sheet, liquid metal.
 They are easy to handle, radially available, cheap compared to other forms of metals, minimal waste, and homogeneous.

-Improved understanding of particle transfer processes during dip coating is critical to address current challenges facing the manufacture of next-generation materials and devices, including tubular structures, synthetic blood vessels, tissue scaffolds, flexible electronics, filtrations, and meta-surfaces regulating optical, acoustic, and magnetic waves.
-The goal of the research is to examine entrapment phenomena that are hypothesized to deliver large inorganic micro-particles (d >1 µm) to solid substrate surfaces submerged in density-mismatched liquid mixtures, prior to substrate withdrawal.
-In addition to the significance of this work for the innovative material system, the findings will advance manufacturing processes in transfer printing, foundry coating, material joining, surface protection, and soft robotics.
-The project will study its underlying physical mechanism in order to understand the interactions between physical governing forces and micro-particle transfer (both entrapment and entrainment).
+Improved understanding of particle transfer processes from a complex mixture is critical to address current challenges facing the manufacture of next-generation materials and devices, including tubular structures, synthetic blood vessels, tissue scaffolds, flexible electronics, filtrations, and meta-surfaces regulating optical, acoustic, and magnetic waves.
+For the first time, my lab reported particle transfer from complex mixtures by entrapment process.
+The goal of the research is to examine entrapment phenomena in complex mixture that are hypothesized to deliver sorted micro-nano particles using the hydrodynamic flow and viscous layer.
+We define ‘particle transfer with entrapment’ as a particle delivery process when the solid substrate surfaces are submerged in liquid mixtures, prior to substrate withdrawal.
+In addition to the significance of this work for the innovative material system, the findings will advance the manufacturing systems in transfer printing, foundry coating, material joining, surface protection, and soft robotics.
+The project studies the underlying physical mechanism of entrapment and sorting in order to understand the interactions between physical governing forces and particle transfer (both entrapment and entrainment).

 Resource Efficiency in Additive Technology: Khoda, B. et. al. 2020 JMSE; Khoda, B et. al. 2018 RPJ; Khoda, B et. al. 2017 JMP; Khoda, B et. al. 2017 RCIM

-The goal of this research is to create a process behaviors analytics for solid and cellular porous 3D printed objects.
-One of the major constraints of additive manufacturing processes is that they consume a significant amount of resources (i.e. time, energy and material, support structure and cost) to fabricate parts, which is often tied with the part and process attributes.
-The objective is to establish a relationship among design, geometry, process variables, material distribution, and AM capabilities while establishing resource consumption mechanism.
-This research is built upon balancing the hierarchical AM eco-system with primary emphasis on the pre-processing stage followed by the downstream optimization.
+The goal of this research is to create process behaviors analytics for solid and cellular porous 3D-printed objects.
+One of the major constraints of additive manufacturing processes is that they consume a significant amount of resources (i.e., time, energy and material, support structure and cost) to fabricate parts, which is often tied to the part and process attributes.
+The objective is to establish a relationship among design, geometry, process variables, material distribution, and AM capabilities while establishing resource consumption mechanisms.
+This research is built upon balancing the hierarchical AM eco-system with primary emphasis on the pre-processing stage followed by downstream optimization.

 Porous infill design and 3D printing: Khoda, B. et. al. 2021 JMSE; Khoda, B. et. al. 2018 RPJ;